 The olive oil, pepper, and nutmeg magically make butternut squash addicting when roasted for 20 minutes.
 A slight crispy edge appears, and the natural sweetness from the squash becomes prominent.
 It’s good.

-Throw in a jalapeno for a little heat (Trust me, it works).
+Throw in a jalapeño for a little heat (Trust me, it works).
 Toss it with pasta, black beans, and parsley.
-Top it with cheese (because cheese is always good!) and you have a meatless meal that will make you forget that there isn’t meat present.
+Top it with a bit more cheese (because cheese is always good!).
+Sprinkle with even more parsley, and serve.

-- 1½ C shredded mozzarella or provolone cheese, divided
+- 1 1/2 Cups shredded mozzarella or provolone cheese, divided

-- Preheat oven to 450.
+- Preheat oven to 425 degrees Fahrenheit.
 Line a baking sheet with a baking mat or parchment paper.
-Add squash and drizzle with 2 tablespoons oil.
-Sprinkle with salt, pepper, and nutmeg.
+Add squash to baking sheet and drizzle with 1 Tablespoon oil.
+Sprinkle with nutmeg, salt, and pepper.
+Toss until squash is coated.
 Roast for 20-25 minutes or until just starting to turn brown and tender.

 - While squash is roasting, prepare pasta according to package instructions.

-- Also while squash is roasting, add remaining olive oil to a large skillet heating over medium-high heat.
-Add half of parsley, garlic, pepper, and onion.
+- Also while squash is roasting, add remaining 2 Tablespoons olive oil to a large skillet heating over medium-high heat.
+Add half of parsley, onion, garlic, and jalapeno pepper.
 Cook for 3-5 minutes or until garlic and onion just start to brown.

-- Add in ginger and chicken stock.
-Reduce heat to medium and simmer for 10-15 minutes, or until mixture starts to thicken.
+- Add in chicken stock.
+Quickly whisk in cornstarch and ginger.
+Reduce heat to medium-low and simmer for 8-10 minutes, or until mixture starts to thicken.

-- Add in cornstarch, black beans, and 1 cup mozzarella.
+- Add in black beans and 1 cup mozzarella.
 Cook for another 5-7 minutes or until beans are warm and cheese melts.